Matt Holmes (Royal Marines officer)

 Major General Matthew John Holmes, (29 June 1967 – 2 October 2021) was a British senior Royal Marines officer who served for more than three decades in the armed forces.
 After studying economics at the University of Exeter, he joined the Royal Marines and undertook early tours of duty to Norway, the Far East, Northern Ireland and Zimbabwe.
-After being deployed to Kosovo and Afghanistan, he commanded 42 Commando Royal Marines from 2006 to 2008 and was awarded a Distinguished Service Order for his leadership in Afghanistan, as well as the United States Legion of Merit for his exceptionally meritorious service.
+After being deployed to Kosovo and Afghanistan, he commanded 42 Commando Royal Marines from 2006 to 2008 and was appointed a Companion of the Distinguished Service Order for his leadership in Afghanistan, as well as the United States Legion of Merit for his exceptionally meritorious service.
 Holmes served as Commandant General Royal Marines from 2019 to 2021.

 Early life and education

-Holmes was born on 29 June 1967 in Chalfont St Giles, Buckinghamshire, England, to Christopher Holmes and Linda Holmes.
+Matthew John Holmes was born on 29 June 1967 in Chalfont St Giles, Buckinghamshire, England, to Christopher Holmes and Linda Holmes.
 He was educated at Desborough School, a comprehensive school in Maidenhead, Berkshire.
 He studied at the University of Exeter (BA, Economics) and King's College London (MA Defence Studies).